-Why Study Bilingualism and Linguistics?
+Why Study Linguistics, English Language and Bilingualism?

-Career Opportunities in Bilingualism and Linguistics
+Career Opportunities in Linguistics, English Language & Bilingualism

 The high level of research and analytical capabilities, discipline and communication skills acquired will increase employment prospects in fields such as, communications, teaching, publishing and research.
 More broadly, a research degree has become a qualification valued by many employers who recognise the skills and commitment a PhD requires.

 Located in the richly bilingual setting of north Wales, our department and staff have a long history of important research, teaching, and research project supervision fields of bilingualism and multilingualism, as well as more generally in the Welsh language and in Welsh linguistics.